Constitution of the United States: Burger Court (1969 – 1986)

-The power of judicial review could not have been preserved long in a democracy unless it had been "wielded with a reasonable measure of judicial restraint, and with some attention, as Mr. Dooley said, to the election returns."
-Indeed, the Supreme Court has developed a system of doctrine and practice that self-limits its power of judicial review.
+Rehnquist Court (1986 – 2005)

+William Rehnquist was a Reagan-appointed chief justice, serving from 1986 to 2005.
+While he would concur with overthrowing a state supreme court's decision, as in Bush v.
+Gore, he built a coalition of Justices after 1994 that developed the idea of federalism as provided for in the Tenth Amendment.
+In the hands of the Supreme Court, the Constitution and its amendments were to restrain Congress, as in City of Boerne v.
+Flores.
+Nevertheless, the Rehnquist Court was noted in the contemporary "culture wars" for overturning state laws relating to privacy, prohibiting late-term abortions in Stenberg v.
+Carhart, prohibiting sodomy in Lawrence v.
+Texas, or ruling so as to protect free speech in Texas v.
+Johnson or affirmative action in Grutter v.
+Bollinger.

+Roberts Court (2005 – Present)

+John Roberts was appointed Chief Justice in 2005.

+Principles

+Judicial restraint

-The Court controls almost all of its business by choosing what cases to consider, writs of certiorari.
-In this way, it can avoid opinions on embarrassing or difficult cases.
-The Supreme Court limits itself by defining for itself what is a "justiciable question".
-First, the Court is fairly consistent in refusing to make any "advisory opinions" in advance of actual cases.
-Second, "friendly suits" between those of the same legal interest are not considered.
-Third, the Court requires a "personal interest", not one generally held, and a legally protected right must be immediately threatened by government action.
+The Supreme Court has developed a system of doctrine and practice that limits its own power of judicial review.
+The Court controls almost all of its business by choosing what cases to consider, limiting decisions by defining what is a "justiciable question".
+The Court requires a personal interest, not one generally held, and a legally protected right must be immediately threatened by government action.
 Cases are not taken up if the litigant has no standing to sue.
-Simply having the money to sue and being injured by government action are not enough.
+The Court also generally refuses to make any advisory opinions in advance of actual cases.
+Further, friendly suits between those of the same legal interest are not considered.

-These three procedural ways of dismissing cases have led critics to charge that the Supreme Court delays decisions by unduly insisting on technicalities in their "standards of litigability".
+The procedural ways by which the Court dismisses cases have led critics to charge that the Supreme Court delays decisions by unduly insisting on technicalities in their "standards of litigability".
 They say cases are left unconsidered which are in the public interest, with genuine controversy, and resulting from good faith action.
-"The Supreme Court is not only a court of law but a court of justice."